• Skip to main content

 Frequency of sleepwalking episodes and triggering events

 Some of the study participants experienced sleepwalking episodes every night while others reported experiencing them on a weekly basis.
 Among the cohort, 22.8 percent reported that they walked in their sleep every night while another 43.5 percent reported that the walked in their sleep on a weekly basis.
+There were a number of triggering factors that increased the frequency of episodes, including the following:

 • Stressful events